hatchcanon/unix-time-api/ecr-lambda-version/README.md

-# ontra-api
+# unix-time-api

 ## Introduction
-This version technically fulfills all requirements of completing the API while containerizing the code.
-It accomplishes this similiarly to the lambda version with the exception of the lambda package being an image instead of a zip file.
+This version is very similar to the lambda version but the lambda uses an ECR image instead of a zip file.

 ## Tools
 * Terraform v1.6